oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 ## Task 3: Disable Autonomous Data Guard
 _If you are running this workshop in a hosted LiveLabs sandbox, you must perform this task to free up resources for the next lab on creating refreshable clones.
 If you are running this workshop on your own tenancy and have sufficient resources, you can skip this task._

-1. If you are not logged in to Oracle Cloud Console, log in and navigate into your Autonomous Database.
+1. If you are not logged in to Oracle Cloud Console, log in and navigate into your Autonomous AI Database.

-2. On the Autonomous Database details page, click the **Disaster recovery** tab.
+2. On the Autonomous AI Database details page, click the **Disaster recovery** tab.
 For each Standby database you created, click the **Actions** icon (3-dot ellipsis) on the right side of the Standby database, and then click **Disable peer** to disable the Autonomous Data Guard.

     ![Click Disable in the Status field](./images/adg-disable.png)